teacheredu-euniwell/oer-diversity-inclusion/README.md

 Authors
 --------

-The content of this OER has been provided by the University of Konstanz as part of the EUniWell project funded by the European Union.
+This OER self-study module was produced by the University of Konstanz project team as part of the EUniWell project, funded by the European Union.

 OER Project Team: